California man found guilty of murder in 2021 road rage killing of 6-year-old

 Feldman said it showed what lawyers refer to as "implied malice," while Bethune argued that Cloonan's insulting them with a middle-finger provided enough provocation to knock it down from murder to manslaughter.

 Eriz's actions to grab the gun and fire it out the window met the legal burden for implied malice murder, Feldman argued.
 "This took thought," he said.
-"This wasn't an example of accidental discharge (of a gun)."
+"This wasn't an example of accidental discharge."

+Following the reading of the verdict, Orange County District Attorney Todd Spitzer spoke at a press conference.

+"A mom literally held her son whose heart was bleeding on the side of a freeway here in Orange County," Spitzer said.
+"Because of the reckelss and just cold-hearted behavior of an individual, who decided that he would carry a gun and when the right time presented itself he would use that to take a human life or at least to scare somebody to the point of being completely reckless."

 for more features.